 When you're dealing with uterine fibroids, you may also experience heavy menstrual bleeding.
 And your periods could last longer than the typical seven days.
 Obviously, this can be uncomfortable and, at times, inconvenient.
 But if you're thinking that it's just annoying, think again.
 As it turns out, heavy periods can actually affect other areas of your health.

-Recently, one woman spoke to Popsugar about heavy periods making them miss work and school.
+Recently, one woman spoke to Popsugar about heavy periods making her miss work and school.
+And she's not alone.
 Did you know that up to 14% of women have to call in sick because of their periods?
 And a whopping 80% were less productive during menstruation, because of symptoms like cramps or pelvic pain?

 Unfortunately, this is especially true for Black women.
 Because they are at higher risk for fibroids, they are also more likely to experience painful, heavy periods.
 But they are also less likely to face sympathetic physicians.
 That's exactly what happened to 24-year-old Ariel, who bravely shared her experiences regarding that time of the month, making her our Woman Crush this week.

 After months of extreme period pain, Ariel finally opened up to her doctor.
 Yet she wasn't taken seriously.
 "You see this happen way too often to Black women," Ariel told POPSUGAR.
 "The time I did decide to tell a doctor about my period pain and nausea, I was prescribed ibuprofen and some medication for the nausea, which made me more nauseous."
 According to her interviewers, she was never examined for fibroids or for other potential causes of her period pain.